Home

 TRUE

-Your strategy: See if you can get hired as a temp, contract worker, consultant, or part time employee.
+Your strategy: Get hired as a temp, contract worker, consultant, or part time employee.
 Most large corporations hire Temps through a Temp Agency, Staffing Firm, or Contract House.
 Many Temps are offered a permanent position in less than 6 months.

 Jump back to short list of topics